jona04/scripts-fpa/README.md

-This directory contains all the code implementing the Fixed Point method to solve the Quadratic Convex Separable Knapsack (QSKP) problem, as described in the manuscript
+This repository contains all the code implementing the Fixed Point method to solve the Quadratic Convex Separable Knapsack (QSKP) problem, as described in the manuscript

  * A. Alves, J.O.L.
 Silva, L.C.
 Matioli, P.S.M.
 Santos, S.S.
 Souza.
 "A fixed-point algorithm for solving quadratic convex separable knapsack problems".